KaiPonel/UMDRacingSIM/Admin.md

 2. Run ```cd /opt/umd_simulation/carla``` and ```make launch``` After some time you should see the UnrealEngine editor opening.
 If this is the case the test is passed.

-## Testing the Container using VNC and persistent overlays
+## Testing the Container using VNC and *shared* persistent overlays

 Upon completing the installation, run the VNCServer on the host system and connect to it with a remote computer.